hikeventures/hikeventures.github.io/_posts/best/2016-10-30-best-day-packs.markdown

 **Weight:** 600g

-The Salomin S-LAB X ALP 20 has been designed for light and fast adventures in the high mountains.
+The Salomon S-LAB X ALP 20 has been designed for light and fast adventures in the high mountains.

 It enables freedom of movement and includes a protective extrem gear box for crampons, a ski-carrying system and 2 ice axe loops.

 There is also a front flask storage on the backpack.

 <a href="http://amzn.to/2hzlqnS" target="_blank" rel="nofollow"><button type="button" class="btn btn-danger">See the Salomon S-LAB X ALP 20</button></a>